-There are no structures which exist within the project area that are listed in the National or Local Register of Historic Places.
-The project proposes a use (residential) that substantially exists in the vicinity, and it is not a historical resource in the area, therefore it is not expected to cause a substantial adverse change in the significance of a historical resource.
+There are no structures which exist within the project area that are listed in the National or Local Register of Historic Places, and the subject site is not within a designated historic district.
+There are no known archaeological or paleontological resources that exist within the project area; previously unknown paleontological resources or undiscovered human remains could be disturbed during project construction.
 There is no evidence that cultural resources of any type (including historical, archaeological, paleontological, or unique geologic features) exist on the subject property.
 Past record searches for the region have not revealed the likelihood of cultural resources on the subject property or in its immediate vicinity.
-It should be noted however that lack of surface evidence of historical resources does not preclude the subsurface existence of archaeological resources.
-Therefore, due to the ground disturbing activities that will occur as a result of the project, the measures within the MEIR SCH No. 2012111015 for the Fresno General Plan, Mitigation Monitoring Checklist to address archaeological resources, paleontological resources, and human remains will be employed to guarantee that should archaeological and/or animal fossil material be encountered during project excavations, then work shall stop immediately; and, that qualified professionals in the respective field are contacted and consulted in order to ensure that the activities of the proposed project will not involve physical demolition, destruction, relocation, or alteration of historic, archaeological, or paleontological resources.
+Therefore, it is not expected that the proposed project may impact cultural resources.
+It should be noted however, that lack of surface evidence of historical resources does not preclude the subsurface existence of archaeological resources.
+Furthermore, previously unknown paleontological resources or undiscovered human remains could be disturbed during project construction.

+Therefore, due to the ground disturbing activities that will occur as a result of the project, the measures within MEIR SCH No. 2012111015 for the Fresno General Plan, Mitigation Measure Monitoring Checklist to address archaeological resources, paleontological resources, and human remains will be employed to guarantee that should archaeological and/or animal fossil material be encountered during project excavations, then work shall stop immediately; and, that qualified professionals in the respective field are contacted and consulted in order to ensure that the activities of the proposed project will not involve physical demolition, destruction, relocation, or alteration of historic, archaeological, or paleontological resources.